isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

 2. Zoom to this layer extent

-3. In order to calculate the distances between the 4 capitals, use the tool **Generate Origin Destination Links**
+3. In order to calculate the distances between the 4 capitals, use the Vector menu --> Analysis Tools --> Distance Matrix …

     3.1.
-As origin layer choose `Europe4CaptETRS89LAEA`.
+As input point layer choose `Europe4CaptETRS89LAEA`.

     3.2.
-As destination layer select the same laye
+As Input unique ID field choose NAME_ASCI.

     3.3.
-Give the name CaptDistMatr to the output class
+As Target point layer and Target unique ID field repeat the choices.

     3.4.
-Do not select group fields

-4. Open the attribute table of the newly created output class and take note of the distances between capitals
+As Output matrix type choose Linear distance matrix.

+    3.5.
+Save the output as DistMatrix (file type .csv) in your working folder.

+    3.6.
+Calculate the Euclidean distance between Lisbon and Madrid (for instance, using Excel) based on the ETRS89/LAEA Europe coordinates (latitude and longitude) determined previously.

-5. Analyze the result
+4. Analyze the result

-6. Save the project
+5. Save the project

 7. From the original, `CntrCaptETRS89`, export a new layer named `EuropeanCaptETRS89`, with only Lisbon, Madrid, Berlin and Amsterdam selected.